autoplot/documentation/javadoc/org/autoplot/dods/SPDFUtil.md

+# org.autoplot.dods.SPDFUtil

-# org.autoplot.dods.SPDFUtilstatic methods for helping to use the SPDF dods server.
+static methods for helping to use the SPDF dods server.

-SPDFUtil( )
+# SPDFUtil( )

 ***